-- 1. The effects of SLC have been analyzed per ER 1100-2-8162 and EP 1100-2-1. - 2.
+- 1. The effects of RSLR have been analyzed per ER 1100-2-8162 and EP 1100-2-1. - 2.
 The USACE requires that all existing and planned studies evaluate climate change for inland hydrology and sea level if the project's elevation is less than 50 feet NAVD88. - 3.
 A qualitative climate change assessment of inland hydrology was conducted per ECB 2018-14 using the USACE statistical tools that evaluate observed and future climate trends. - 4.
-A quantitative climate assessment of SLR was conducted per ER 1110-2-8162 using a USACE statistical tool that projects future SLR. - 5.
-The SLC in the Baltimore Harbor is only forecasted to be Sea Level Rise (SLR). - 6.
-Impacts from SLR are unchanged from the No Action Alternative versus all Action Alternatives. - 7.
+A quantitative climate assessment of RSLR was conducted per ER 1110-2-8162 using a USACE statistical tool that projects future RSLR. - 5.
+The sea level change in the Baltimore Harbor is only forecasted to be Relative Sea Level Rise (RRSLR). - 6.
+Impacts from RSLR are unchanged from the No Action Alternative versus all Action Alternatives. - 7.
 Inland hydrology is not expected to affect Baltimore Harbor, because it is the outlet of the drainage area. - 8.
-Shoaling rates, shoreline changes, velocities and salinity were not evaluated with regard to climate change at this preliminary stage of the project.
+Shoaling rates, shoreline changes, velocities and salinity were not evaluated with regard to climate change at this preliminary stage of the project. - 9.
+The disposal area remains unflooded at the low, intermediate, and high RSLR projections. - 10.
+The Port of Baltimore's Seagirt Marine Terminal appears to see inundation at a at 6 feet of RSLR along Colgate Creek with more significant flooding apparent at 7 feet of RSLR, see Figure 14 in this Appendix. - 11.
+As outlined in Appendix B2 the effects of RSLR on the air draft clearance (ADC) of the PPX III Max class vessels showed to be dependent on both the assumed projection scenario (low, intermediate, high) and the tide stage when the vessel would pass beneath the Chesapeake Bay Bridge.
+The low, intermediate, and high RSLR projection showed that ADC at MHW will be approximately 0.5 feet by 2095, 2060, and 2045, respectively.
+Under the High RSLR scenario, ADC may limit the PPX Class III Max vessels starting in 2045.